-This project is being delivered on the Traditional Country of the Wanyurr-Madjandji, Yidinji, Bindal and Darumbal Peoples, in the Great Barrier Reef catchments near Cairns, Townsville, and Yeppoon.
+This project was delivered on the Traditional Country of the Wanyurr-Madjandji, Yidinji, Bindal and Darumbal Peoples, in the Great Barrier Reef catchments near Cairns, Townsville, and Yeppoon.

 Riparian and wetland restoration projects are an important part of improving coastal ecology, for Great Barrier Reef water quality and for local wildlife.
 These projects often involve controlling invasive species and planting native species to restore the vegetation community.